Cloud Vulnerability DB

 A community-led vulnerabilities database

 CVE-2025-39850 is a vulnerability discovered in the Linux kernel affecting the VXLAN (Virtual Extensible LAN) implementation.
-The vulnerability was disclosed on September 19, 2025, and involves a NULL pointer dereference in the {arp,neigh}_reduce() functions when using nexthop objects (NVD).
+The issue was disclosed on September 19, 2025, and involves a NULL pointer dereference in the {arp,neigh}_reduce() functions when using nexthop objects (NVD).

 The vulnerability occurs when the 'proxy' option is enabled on a VXLAN device.
-In this configuration, the device suppresses ARP requests and IPv6 Neighbor Solicitation messages if it can reply on behalf of the remote host.
-The issue arises when there is a matching and valid neighbor entry configured on the VXLAN device whose MAC address is not behind the 'any' remote (0.0.0.0 / ::).
-The code incorrectly assumes that the FDB entry for the neighbor's MAC address points to a valid remote destination, which is not true when the entry is associated with an FDB nexthop group.
-This results in a NULL pointer dereference (NVD).
-The vulnerability has been assigned a CVSS v3.1 base score of 7.0 (Red Hat).
+The device suppresses ARP requests and IPv6 Neighbor Solicitation messages if it can reply on behalf of the remote host, specifically when a matching and valid neighbor entry is configured on the VXLAN device whose MAC address is not behind the 'any' remote (0.0.0.0 / ::).
+The code incorrectly assumes that the FDB entry for the neighbor's MAC address points to a valid remote destination, which is not true when the entry is associated with an FDB nexthop group (NVD).

 Source: This report was generated using AI